Windows 10 includes several different types of backup and recovery tools. And we’re going to take a look at all of them.

 Reset This PC

-Rather than relying on system image backups, most people should just use the “Reset this PC” feature has been once of the nicest additions to Windows 8 and 10.
+The “Reset this PC” feature has been once of the nicest additions to Windows 8 and 10.
 It’s used to restore your computer to its default operating system state.
-This also replaces the need to ever reinstall Windows from scratch using an installer DVD or USB drive — just tell Windows to reset your PC and it’ll do the job for you—all while allowing you to keep your personal files in place if you want to.
+This essentially replaces the need to ever reinstall Windows from scratch using an installer DVD or USB drive.
+Just tell Windows to reset your PC instead and it’ll do the job for you—all while allowing you to keep your personal files in place if you want to.

-You can tell Windows to keep your user files and reset the operating system (a “refresh”) and installed programs to its default state, or remove everything (a “reset”).

-If you remove everything, you can tell Windows to securely erase the drive—something you should do before getting rid of a Windows 10 computer or any other device.
+If you do remove everything, you also can tell Windows to securely erase the drive—something you should do before getting rid of a Windows 10 PC or any other device.

 In the end, the best backup and recovery tools in the world won’t do you any good if you don’t use them.
 Backing up your computer is so easy these days that there’s really no excuse not to.
 So, back it up, keep a backup offsite as well, and learn how to use those recovery tools for when you need them.

 - › How to Create a System Image Backup in Windows 10 or Windows 11

 - › How to Automate Common Maintenance Tasks in Windows 10